luanfujun/deep-painterly-harmonization/README.md

 # deep-painterly-harmonization
-Code and data for paper "Deep Photo Harmonization".
+Code and data for paper "Deep Painterly Harmonization".
 (ArXiv TBD!)

 ## Disclaimer
 **This software is published for academic and non-commercial use only.**